jannes/hyperdex-akka/README.md

 ### Create
 POST /create/"table_name" with attribute names as json list

+creating a table that already exists overwrites the old one

 ### Lookup
 GET /get/"table_name"/"key"

+looking up a key that does not exist returns an empty 200

 ### Put
 Post /put/"table_name"/"key" with value specified as json dictionary

+putting an item with a key that already exists overwrites the old one
+if an invalid attribute is specified an error with the invalid attributes is returned
+if an attribute is missing an error with the missing attributes is returned

 ### Search
 GET /search/"table_name"/"key" with attributes values specified as json dictionary

+if an invalid attribute is specified an error with the invalid attributes is returned

+### common errors

+if a table does not exist and error is returned
+if there are internal timeouts an error is returned

 ## Run instructions